Deadhead Miles Cost

 Frequently Asked Questions

-What is a deadhead mile?
+What counts as a deadhead mile?

-What is a good deadhead percentage?
+What is a "good" deadhead percentage in 2026?

-Should I take a cheap load to avoid deadheading?
+Should I take a cheap load just to avoid deadheading?

-Does running empty improve fuel economy?
+Does running empty actually improve fuel economy?